QuantumBind-RBFE: Accurate Relative Binding Free Energy Calculations Using Neural Network Potentials: Methods

 \subsection{QuantumBind-RBFE Calculation details}

 The workflow in this project follows the same procedure as in our previous work\cite{sabanes2024enhancing}.
-Ligands were parameterized with GAFF2\cite{wang2004development,wang2006automatic} with RESP charges, which are calculated with the OpenFF-Recharge package.\cite{openff_recharge} The topologies were generated using the \textit{parameterize}\cite{galvelis2019scalable} tool.
-Next, complex systems were prepared with HTMD,\cite{doerr2016htmd} and atom indexes for ligand alignment were performed, selecting three reference atoms for each ligand.
+Ligands were parameterized with GAFF2\cite{wang2004development,wang2006automatic} with RESP charges, which are calculated with the OpenFF-Recharge package.\cite{openff_recharge} The ligand topologies were generated using the \textit{parameterize}\cite{galvelis2019scalable} tool.
+Starting from the protein and prepared ligand structures the protein-ligand complex systems are prepared with HTMD\cite{doerr2016htmd}.
+Following the protocol from previous works\cite{azimi2022relative,SabanesATM,sabanes2024enhancing} one of the ligands is displaced outside of the binding site via a displacement vector.
+We ensure that the ligand stays more than 15 \r{A} away from the protein.
+Next the system is solvated with TIP3P waters with a padding of 10 \r{A} and ions Na\textsuperscript{+} and Cl\textsuperscript{-} are added to neutralize the system at a concentration of 0.15 M. By placing both ligands in the same simulation box with a dual topology approach\cite{gapsys2015calculation}, we avoid issues related to charge-change modifications that can occur when RBFE calculations are performed in separate simulations.
+Finally, atom indexes for ligand alignment were performed, selecting three reference atoms for each ligand.
 For more information on the selection of these atoms please check previous publications.\cite{azimi2022relative,SabanesATM}.